MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 Anyone you share the Power BI *desktop file* with can access the underlying dataset at the same level of granularity as a Workplace Analytics Analyst.
 For this reason, consider the following alternatives that do not provide access to the underlying data:

-* **Share as a PDF or other static file** - This option is not interactive.
-See [Printing from the Power BI service](https://docs.microsoft.com/power-bi/consumer/end-user-print).
+* **Share as a PDF or other static file** - This option generates a report that's not interactive.
+See [Export reports to PDF from Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-export-to-pdf).
-* **Share insights in an app** - This option allows users to navigate the dashboard without access to the underlying data.
+* **Publish the report to Power BI Service and share insights in an app** - This option allows other users to navigate the dashboard without access to the underlying data.
 See [Publish an app in Power BI](https://docs.microsoft.com/power-bi/service-create-distribute-apps) for details.

 ## Frequently asked questions